 - Manage the behavior of students in the classroom

 - Keep current in subject matter knowledge and learning theory

 - Encourage enthusiasm for studying and the development of good work

 - Provide progress and interim reports as required

 - Assist in the selection of equipment and books

-- Communicate and interact with students, parents an colleagues in a positive manner
+- Communicate and interact with students, parents and colleagues positively

 - Demonstrate behavior that is professional, ethical, and responsible